This method of dispute resolution works well where the parties are reasonably amicable and do not wish to spend family funds on two solicitors.

-One party will usually take the lead in instructing a solicitor and have the relationship with them.
-It is important to note that the solicitor is not neutral and can only ever represent one of the parties.
-The advice given to the solicitor’s client is confidential and protected by legal privilege.
-The solicitor is able to give the non-represented party generic advice but they cannot provide advice on the terms of any agreement reached.
+One party will usually take the lead in instructing a solicitor and the couple will decide who will form the professional relationship with the chosen solicitor.
+That solicitor is not neutral and can only ever represent one of the parties.
+The solicitor can give the non-represented party generic advice and help but the solicitor’s relationship with the represented party is confidential and protected by legal privilege.